Electrical testing and certification for UK electricians 2026

 Why electrical testing is a growing part of the trade

-Electrical testing has gone from a niche specialism to a core part of most UK electricians' workload.
-Landlord EICRs, new build sign-off, and insurance requirements are all driving demand.
-In England, landlords have been legally required to have private rental properties tested every 5 years since 2020.
-Scotland introduced similar requirements in 2015.
-Wales followed in 2023.
+Electrical testing has evolved from a niche specialism to a fundamental component of most UK electricians' workload.
+The increase in demand is driven by several factors, including landlord Electrical Installation Condition Reports (EICRs), new build sign-offs, and stringent insurance requirements.
+Since 2020, landlords in England have been legally required to have private rental properties tested every 5 years.
+Scotland introduced similar requirements back in 2015, and Wales followed suit in 2023.

-That is a huge number of rented properties cycling through inspection requirements every 5 years.
-Add in commercial buildings, industrial units, and the testing work generated by Part P notification requirements on domestic work, and electrical testing represents a reliable, recurring income stream for any electrician who gets set up properly.
+This means a significant number of rented properties are subject to inspection requirements every 5 years.
+When you add commercial buildings, industrial units, and the testing work generated by Part P notification requirements on domestic work, electrical testing becomes a reliable and recurring source of income for any electrician who sets up their business effectively.
+The demand for these services isn't expected to decline, making it a stable and profitable area of work.

 The key electrical certificates explained